 What Is a Cherokee Sweat Lodge?

-In Cherokee tradition, the Sweat Lodge is a place of purification, prayer, remembrance, and renewal.
+In Cherokee tradition, the Sweat Lodge is a place of purification, remembrance, and renewal.
 When you enter the lodge, you are entering the womb of Mother Earth—a space of darkness, heat, prayer, and rebirth.

 The heated stones brought into the lodge are known as the Ancestors.
-They are invited in with prayer and respect, carrying wisdom, memory, and Spirit.
+They are invited in with respect, carrying wisdom, memory, and Spirit.
 As water is poured onto the Ancestors, steam rises, prayers are spoken, songs may be shared, and silence is honored.
 Each round of the lodge unfolds as it is meant to, guided by Spirit and the Ceremonial Leader.

 Every ceremony is unique.
 Guests are invited to release what no longer serves, offer prayers for themselves or others, give thanks, or simply sit in communion with Spirit and Earth.